calband/calchart/README-MACOSX.txt

 $ ../configure --with-cocoa --with-macosx-version-min=10.5 --with-macosx-sdk=/Developer/SDKs/MacOSX10.6.sdk --enable-debug --enable-debug_info --disable-shared
 $ make

-put into the /usr/local/bin (if you wanted to put somewhere different, use the --prefix option in configure and you're on your own)
+put into the /usr/local/bin (if you wanted to put somewhere different, use the --prefix option in configure but you're on your own)
 $ sudo make install

 Get calchart (you'll need to log in with your source forge account):
 $ svn co https://calchart.svn.sourceforge.net/svnroot/calchart/trunk ~/calchart/trunk

 CalChart uses the tex2rtf project.
 Unfortunately, tex2rtf is no longer supported in wxWidgets.
-Download 2.9.2 of wxWidgets to build the library:
+Download tex2rtf from sourceforge:
 $ svn co https://tex2rtf.svn.sourceforge.net/svnroot/tex2rtf/trunk ~/tex2rtf/trunk
 $ cd ~/tex2rtf/trunk
 Because there are slight issues with the version in trunk, you'll need to patch up the trunk